Swaps (horse): Racing Highlights

-The End of a Career
+Leg injury

-In October, training for the Washington, D.C.
-International at [Garden State Park, Cherry Hill, New Jersey], he fractured his leg in two places in his left rear cannon bone, then a week later banged his leg in his stall, breaking his cast, and extending the fractures into his pastern joint.
+In October, while training for the Washington, D.C.
+International at Garden State Park, Cherry Hill, New Jersey, he fractured his leg in two places in his left rear cannon bone, then a week later banged his leg in his stall, breaking his cast, and extending the fractures into his pastern joint.
 Sunny Jim Fitzsimmons, the trainer of Nashua, sent him a special sling from Belmont Park.
-He initially had to be raised and lowered every 45 minutes and trainer Mesh Tenny stayed with the horse and performed the function for the first 36 hours.
-In November 1956, despite losing 300 pounds during the ordeal, he beat the odds and jogged away from his ordeal and was saved for stud duty.
+He initially had to be raised and lowered every 45 minutes, and trainer Mesh Tenny stayed with the horse and performed the function for the first 36 hours.
+In November 1956, despite losing 300 pounds during the ordeal, he jogged away from his ordeal and was saved for stud duty.

 Stud record

-Swaps began at stud at Rex Ellsworth's farm, moving to John Galbreath's Darby Dan Farm in Lexington, Kentucky after a season.
+Swaps began at stud at Rex Ellsworth's farm, moving to John Galbreath's Darby Dan Farm in Lexington, Kentucky, after a season.
 His last five seasons were at Spendthrift Farm.

 Swaps sired several dozen offspring, including 35 stakes winners.
 Among his most successful offspring were Chateaugay, winner of the 1963 Kentucky Derby and the 1963 Belmont Stakes, and the U.S. Hall of Fame filly, Affectionately.

 In November 1972, he was euthanized at the age of 20.
 He was buried at Spendthrift Farm, but his remains were moved in 1986 to the Kentucky Derby Museum at Churchill Downs in Louisville, Kentucky.